ac1ja/gc-1000-gps/docs/development/contributing.rst

 Using Autodesk Eagle
 ####################

-All of the circut design is made with Autodesk Eagle and stored in ``schematics``.
+All of the circuit design is made with Autodesk Eagle and stored in ``schematics``.

 Generating a CAM file
 ---------------------